mozilla/shield-studies-addon-template/docs/TESTPLAN.md

 No user interface elements are modified in this study.

 ### Do these tests (in addition to ordinary regression tests)

+**Fetching of the latest upstream model at study start**

+- Install the add-on as per above
+- Verify that the study runs
+- Verify that the study add-on log out includes "Fetching model" and "Applying frecency weights"

+**Fetching of the latest upstream model periodically**

+- Install the add-on as per above
+- Verify that the study runs
+- Verify that the study add-on log out includes "Fetching model" and "Applying frecency weights" every 5 minutes, starting from a full hour (eg 12:00, 12:05, 12:10 etc)

+**Sending of the updated model**

+- Install the add-on as per above
+- Verify that the study runs
+- Open up a new tab and write "example.com" + ENTER
+- Close the tab
+- Open up a new tab and start writing "example.com"
+- Instead of pressing ENTER, choose the "example.com" history entry in the suggestions that are shown (history entries have a wireframe globe as an icon)
+- Verify that sent telemetry is correct

 **Enabling of permanent private browsing before study has begun**